 Meaning of Idiom ‘To Not Know Someone From Adam’

-To not know someone from Adam means to not know someone at all, having never met them, or to completely unable recognize them.
-1Ayto, John.
-Oxford Dictionary of English Idioms.
-Oxford: Oxford U, 2010.,2Ammer, Christine.
-American Heritage Dictionary of Idioms.
-Boston: Houghton Mifflin Harcourt, 2013.
+To not know someone from Adam means to not know someone at all, having never met them, or to be completely unable to recognize them.
+1,2

 Usage